rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Equations_and_inequality/index.md

 d=20 x f

 The same equation can be written as f=d/20, if we divide both sides of the equation by 20.

-In the two representations, the variable that is written on the right-hand side with some operation being performed on it is the independent variable whereas the variable written on the left is a dependent variable.
-In f=d/20, f is dependent and d is independent.
+Normally when an equation is written, one of the variable is operated while the variable written on the other side is written alone.
+In f=d/20, we have to divide d by 20 to get f, so d is independent and f is dependent.
 Whereas in d=20f, f is independent and d is dependent.
 How the equation is written doesn't have much effect on the actual relationship between the two quantities.

 Let's take another example,
 The height of a rectangular window is 6 inches less than the width.
 Let w represent the width of the window and h be the height.